 • fever

-• pain, redness, deepening of skin color, or swelling around the catheter
+• pain, redness or deepening of skin color, or swelling around the catheter

 • sepsis (an extreme response to infection that can lead to organ damage and death)

-Be sure to tell your doctor if you have any symptoms of serious infections while using Blincyto.
-You can help lower your risk for infections by keeping the skin around your catheter clean.
+Be sure to tell your doctor if you have any symptoms of serious infections during Blincyto treatment.
+You can help lower your risk of infections by keeping the skin around your catheter clean.
 Your doctor may give you antibiotics before your Blincyto infusion to help prevent serious infections.
 They’ll also monitor you for signs of infection during treatment.

 * A catheter is a small tube that’s inserted into the vein where your Blincyto infusions are given.